-This was a gift I helped my dad make so he could give it as a wedding gift.
+This was a rack I helped my dad make so he could give it as a wedding gift.
 This is an attempt to build from plans that Ana posted here:

-We took two long long cherry boards we had, some with bark still on the sides, and ran them through the planer and cleaned them up.
-Then we ran them down a table saw splitting them in half to be able to use bark ends on each side and book-matched the cherry colors, but most people wont have to worry about that since they wont be using "found" cherry.
+We took 2 long long cherry boards with bark still on the sides, and ran them through the planer.
+Then we ripped them down the center to be able to use bark ends on each side and book-matched the cherry colors, but most people wont have to worry about that since they wont be using "found" cherry.

 The back board is made up of four 1x7s cuts at 28.5 inches long.
 You can use whatever width you want, we just wound up with 7inch pieces.
 Then we used a Kreg Jig to screw those together flush (see picture of back).
-Once those 4 pieces were together as best we could make them we sanded the edges down to make the backboard smooth and flush.
+Once those 4 pieces were together we sanded the edges down to make the backboard smooth and flush.

 We spaced the bottom shelf flush with the bottom of the backboard and then would space 4.5 inches between the top of that and the bottom of the next shelf.
-MAKE SURE YOU KEEP THE FLOATING SHELVES ACROSS FROM EACH OTHER LEVEL WITH ONE ANOTHER.
-Otherwise your shelves look off and lazily placed.
+Make sure there is still room for your wine bottle to fit between the floating shelves.
+ALSO, MAKE SURE YOU KEEP THE FLOATING SHELVES ACROSS FROM EACH OTHER LEVEL WITH ONE ANOTHER.
+You don't want your shelves to look lazily placed.

 The way we placed the shelves on backboard was...involved.